 3. From the notification area, right-click the UltraVNC icon.

-4. From the shortcut menu, tap Admin Properties.

-Depending on the type of connection that you want, under Authentication, enter a value in the VNC Password or View-Only Password box.
+- 4. From the shortcut menu, click Admin Properties. - Depending on the type of connection that you want, under Authentication, enter a value in the VNC Password or View-Only Password box.